Java Persistence API is a standard. Hence, there are multiple options to choose from:

-For me, I think the amount of resources available on the Internet that makes Hibernate a very good choice.
+For me, I think the number of resources available on the Internet that makes Hibernate a very good choice.
 There are 57000 questions and answers on StackOverflow, as well as on the official forum.
 There are many blogs about Hibernate too.
-Just my blog alone contains over 80 articles related to Hibernate.
+Just my blog alone contains hundreds of articles related to Hibernate.

 If you enjoyed this article, I bet you are going to love my book as well.